smallelephant9516/HLM/README.md

 ## Usage

-runing the jupyter note embedding.ipynb to get the embedding vector of each filament and separate them into different clusters using HLM_word2vec method, also, try to run HLM bert method, you can run the jupyter notebook BERT.ipynb
+running the jupyter note embedding.ipynb to get the embedding vector of each filament and separate them into different clusters using HLM_word2vec method, also, try to run HLM bert method, you can run the jupyter notebook BERT.ipynb

 Or run:

-     $ python HLM.py --o External/job443/ --in_parts Class2D/job087/run_it025_data.star
+     $ python HLM.py --o your_output_directory --in_parts your_star_file
 and use -h to check the possible command

-# web app